 Yackers have to pee too.
 Bring a wide mouth pee cup if that works for you.
 Depends also works well.
 You can wear them or keep them separate (if you bring a garbage bag to store them.)
 One experienced yacker we know pees on a sponge and then rinses it out.

 Two PFDs, one for you and one for your swimmer.
 We do expect you to wear your pfd during the swim.
 Remember, it should not be orange.

-A red flag (which we will provide)
+An American flag (which we will provide)